takitajwar17/inherit-algoarena/README.md

 # Inherit - Your Interactive Coding and Learning Platform

-> 🏆 Created by Team XtraDrill for IUBAT Hackathon
->
-> 🎉 **Champion of Dhaka Divisional Hackathon 2024 - Technocrats v.2 organized by IIEC IUBAT** - Recognized for innovation in educational technology and exceptional implementation!

 Inherit is a modern educational platform built with Next.js, designed to provide an immersive and structured learning experience for aspiring developers.
 Named after Aristotle's ancient school, Inherit combines traditional learning principles with modern technology to create an engaging educational journey.
 ![image](https://github.com/user-attachments/assets/7a77c43c-1c3f-4df2-ab9a-e219304dce8f)